aufau/SaberMod/README.rst

   spawned on a map.
 Setting this cvar to 0 restores original behaviour of `g_weaponDisable`.

+g_voteCooldown <seconds>
+  How long a player has to wait before he can call another vote.

 roundlimit <limit>
   Number of rounds in a round-based match.